-The School will be a kept to a human scale where all students will receive the academic and emotional support they deserve in order to achieve their full potential.
+The Island Free School will be a human scale school where all students will receive the academic and emotional support they deserve in order to achieve their full potential.
 We will offer an accelerated KS3 programme of study which will allow us to offer up to three years for students to complete a GCSE programme of study which will include the English Baccalaureate for all students.